ubco-cmps/data301_course/notes/week06/test.md

 # Test 2

-You will find Test 2 on Canvas.
+You will find Test 2 on PrairieLearn.

 Here are some **sample** topics that may be tested (this is not the exhaustive list).